bitnami/charts/bitnami/kibana/README.md

 The Kibana container configuration logic was migrated to bash.

-From this version onwards, Kibana container components are now licensed under the Elastic License that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).
+From this version onwards, Kibana container components are now licensed under the [Elastic License](https://www.elastic.co/licensing/elastic-license) that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).

 Also, from now on, the Helm Chart will include the X-Pack plugin installed by default.

+Regular upgrade is compatible from previous versions.

 ### To 6.2.0